The Socially Distant Sports Bar: 2021 UK Tour

 In April 2021 it was announced that the podcast would tour the UK in the Autumn of that year, visiting venues including The Hackney Empire, The Lowry in Salford and Cardiff's New Theatre.
 Following the original tour selling well, (including having multiple shows at Hackney and Cardiff) an extra arena show was added at Cardiff's Motorpoint Arena in February 2022.
 This show was re-arranged for February 2023 due to the continuing COVID-19 pandemic.

 Down The Clubhouse

 Following the positive reception to the podcast the team were given the opportunity by BT Sport to take the format to television.
-In 2022 they recorded eight episodes of 'Down The Clubhouse' using the same format of choosing sport related video clips and discussing them.
+In 2022 they recorded eight episodes of "Down The Clubhouse" using the same format of choosing sport-related video clips and discussing them.
 The show was filmed on location at the clubhouse of Cowbridge RFC in the Vale of Glamorgan in the spring of 2022 and aired through the summer of 2022.

+Sponsorships

+The Patreon income has allowed for sponsorship of sports teams and other charitable causes.

+Teams sponsored include Carmarthen Town Academy, Cardiff Blue Dragons rugby league kids, Welsh Under 16 Rugby League Team, Anglesey Netball Team, Cardiff Schools Rugby, Cardiff Met Women's and Men's, and Blackwood Bowls.
+They also funded cabinets to house defibrillators at local sports clubs.